You're Not As Behind As You Think

-You're learning to prioritize, and admitting that you have priorities in the first place Growing up means that all of a sudden, out of nowhere, your brain decides that your priorities are changing.
+You have your priorities straight.
+Growing up means that all of a sudden, out of nowhere, your brain decides that your priorities are changing.
 Night clubs become less important, setting up an RRSP or 401k seems very important, and meal prepping while you watch Netflix (because you cut cable) is a regular Sunday.

 You're spending more money on things you actually need Like, oh, I don't know, groceries and tylonel.